Ora9/Graliffer/README.md

 Each cells in the grid can contain up to 3 chars (unicode graphems).

-Heads walk through the grid, pushing operands to their stack, and executing opcodes.
+Heads walk through the grid reading cells, executing opcodes, and pushing operands to their stack.

 ## Roadmap